Gravity wave parameterization

 and

-where the superscripts $f$ and $c$ represent cell faces and cell centers in the vertical stencils. $T_{boost} = 1.5 \mathrm{K}$ is the surface temperature boost to improve PBL height estimate.
+where the superscript $c$ represents cell centers in the vertical stencils, and $[1]$ denotes the first (lowest) cell center level. $T_{boost} = 1.5 \mathrm{K}$ is the surface temperature boost to improve PBL height estimate.

 Orographic information